Skip to main content

 Description

-Woven gut panels mounted on concealed frames, decorated with feathers of the purple-breasted cotinga (cotinga amabilis) and other birds; stick of turned wood.
+Woven plant fibre panels mounted on concealed frames, decorated with feathers of the purple-breasted cotinga (cotinga amabilis) and other birds; stick of turned wood.
 The fan is composed of five separate sections of drawn thread work on concealed frames.
 The frames are covered with feathers in bands of different colours and there is a border to each section of more feathers.
 The central scenes of flowers and birds are composed of feathers and stitched into place on applied fabric grounds and are different on each side.
 The whole is mounted on a turned, wooden handle.

 Notes